Defense Notices

 Abstract

 The surface electromagnetic waves that propagate along a metal-dielectric or a metal-air interface are called surface plasmon polaritons (SPPs).
-These SPPs are advantageous in a broad range of applications, including in optical waveguides to increase the transmission rates of carrier waves, in near field optics to enhance the resolution beyond the diffraction limit, and in Raman spectroscopy to amplify the Raman signal.
-However, they have an inherent limitation: as the tangential wavevector component of propagation is larger than what is permitted for the homogenous plane wave in the dielectric medium, this poses a phase-matching issue.
+However, as the tangential wavevector component is larger than what is permitted for the homogenous plane wave in the dielectric medium this poses a phase-matching issue.
 In other words, the available spatial vector in the dielectric at a given frequency is smaller than what is required by SPP to be excited.
 The most commonly known technique to bypass this problem is by using the Otto and Kretschmann configurations.
 A glass prism is used to increase the available spatial vector in dielectric/air.
-Other methods are the evanescent field directional coupling, optical grating, localized scatterers, and coupling via highly focused beams.
-However, even with all these methods at our disposal, it is still challenging to couple SPPs that have a large propagation constant.
+Other methods are evanescent field directional coupling and optical grating.
+Even with all these methods, it is still challenging to couple the SPPs having a large propagation constant.

 Committee Members: